 The previously mentioned companies represent only a small fraction of the many establishments throughout Antigua that offer services for travelers seeking a day out in the water.
 Other businesses to consider include Jolly Dive Center, and more.

-There are several dive operators, some dive shops, and at least 4 interesting dive sites to choose from.
+There are 4 dive operators, some dive shops, and at least 4 good dive sites in the area.

 |Aquanaut Dive Centre||(268) 770-0729||1.3 mi.
 Southeast of Central Falmouth Harbour|